 This is where AI plays a key role.
 An extensive network of cameras and sensors monitors the crops.
 Data points are fed into machine-learning algorithms in real time.
-This enables BoweryOS to track if an arugula plant is not getting enough water.
-Or perhaps a cilantro crop is not getting enough light.
+For example, this enables the system to track if an arugula plant is not getting enough water or light.

-Katie Seawell, the Chief Commercial Officer of Bowery Farming, describes the advantages of being able to fine tune variables to optimize growth conditions.
+Katie Seawell, the Chief Commercial Officer, describes the advantages of being able to fine-tune variables to optimize growth conditions.
 “What stresses the plant out is exposing it to more intensity and longer duration of light, so we are able to optimize that recipe because we control every aspect or input into the plant’s growing,” states Seawell.

 Data Drives the Growing

-BoweryOS analyzes the historical data it has collected to better optimize growing conditions for different types of crops going forward.
-Data accumulates from thousands of growth cycle on metrics such as airflow, nutrients, light intensity, CO2 levels, humidity, and irrigation schedules.
-The use of artificial intelligence also helps Bowery conserve resources and reduce energy consumption.
+BoweryOS analyzes historical data and uses it to optimize growing conditions for different types of crops.
+Data is collected from thousands of growth cycles.
+This data includes airflow, nutrients, light intensity, CO2 levels, humidity, and irrigation schedules.
+As a result, AI helps Bowery conserve resources and reduce energy consumption.

-Irving Fain, the founder and CEO of Bowery Farming, remarked: “At Bowery, we’re reinventing a new supply chain that’s simpler, safer, more sustainable and ultimately provides vibrantly flavorful produce unlike what’s available today.”
-Prior to founding Bowery Farming in 2015, Fain was a serial entrepreneur that built a number of other successful startups.
+Irving Fain is the founder and CEO of Bowery Farming.
+He states, “At Bowery, we’re reinventing a new supply chain that’s simpler, safer, more sustainable and ultimately provides vibrantly flavorful produce, unlike what’s available today.”
+Before he founded Bowery Farming in 2015, Fain was a serial entrepreneur who built several other successful startups.
 He started his career at Citi in the private equity group.

 Series C Round Just Completed

-Including the $300 million raised from the Series C round, Bowery Farming has now raised a total of $472 million from private fundraising.
-Since 2020, the company has experienced more than 750% retail growth.
-Bowery’s packaged produce is carried in over 850 stores.
-Its packaged produce serves a variety of specialty grocery stores and e-commerce platforms such as Amazon Fresh, Whole Foods, and Walmart.
-Bowery recently announced a new partnership with Albertsons, which owns Safeway.
+As a result of the $300 million raised from the Series C round, Bowery Farming has raised a total of $472 million from private fundraising.
+Since 2020, the company has seen more than 750% retail growth.
+Its packaged produce is carried in over 850 stores.
+The company serves a variety of specialty grocery stores and e-commerce platforms including Amazon Fresh, Whole Foods, and Walmart.
+In addition, the company recently announced a new partnership with Albertsons, which owns Safeway.